plotly/plotly.github.io/_posts/financial/2017-03-08-Candlestick-Chart.md

 steps:
  - title: Try an Example
    sub-steps:
-    - copy: "You can use the data featured in this tutorial by clicking on 'Open This Data in Plotly' on the left-hand side.
+    - copy: "You can use the data featured in this tutorial by clicking on 'Open This Data in Chart Studio' on the left-hand side.
 It'll open in your workspace."
       img: "![Open data](../static/images/enter-data-in-the-grid/open-this-data.png)"

- - title: Add Your Data to Plotly
+ - title: Add Your Data to Chart Studio
    sub-steps:
     - copy: "Head to Chart Studio’s new online [workspace](https://plot.ly/create) and add your data.
 You have the option of typing directly in the grid, uploading your file, or entering a URL of an online dataset.
-Plotly accepts .xls, .xlsx, or .csv files.
+Chart Studio accepts .xls, .xlsx, or .csv files.
 For more information on how to enter your data, see [this](http://help.plot.ly/add-data-to-the-plotly-grid/) tutorial."
     - copy: "For this tutorial, we have decided to upload the data via a URL.
 More specifically, the Apple stock activity dataset from GitHub."
       img: "![Import Data](../static/images/make-a-candlestick/import-data-url.png)"